dentarg/auth0-blog/_posts/2017-12-15-symfony-tutorial-building-a-blog-part-1.markdown

 {% endraw %}
 {% endhighlight %}

-As you can see here, we're providing a link if the user isn't logged in, to log in.
-And if they are logged in, there are 2 links, one to log out, one to access the admin section (For this purpose it's to create a new author).
+As you can see, now we provide a link so that unauthenticated users can log in.
+If they are logged in, two links are shown: one to log out and one to access the admin section.

 ## Next Steps

 In the next article, we will be covering installing Bootstrap, a framework, to make the blog nicer visually.
-We will be allowing people to:
+We will also enhance our blog engine to allow visitors to:

-* See a list of blog posts
+* see a list of blog posts;
-* Read a specific blog post
+* read a specific blog post;
-* Find out more about the author
+* and find out more about the author.

 Authenticated authors will be able to:

-* Create a new blog post
+* create a new blog post;
-* See all of their own blog posts
+* see all of their own blog posts;
-* Delete their own blog posts from the system.
+* delete their own blog posts from the system.